Black hole remnants due to Planck-length deformed QFT: The behaviour of the potential

-Since in the standard case, $\ss =0 $, the double integral entering the Eq.\eqref{potentstsarmoebulimganshem} is positive, then by taking into account that the integrand is now divided by the monotonically increasing function, one concludes that its positiveness is again guaranteed.
-The argument is the same as in the previous case; one can write the integral with respect to $\tau$ over the region $[0^-, 1)$, that is, the integration starts from zero.
-The amplitude of the $\sin$ function is monotonically suppressed now, so the negative contribution coming from this function in the integral is now more suppressed as compared to its positive contribution.
-Considering the worse case, $\ss=0$, one can calculate the \eqref{potentstsarmoebulimganshem} straightforwardly with the use of equation
+Since in the standard case, $\mbox{\ss} =0 $, the double integral entering the Eq.\ref{potentstsarmoebulimganshem} is positive, then by taking into account that the integrand is now divided by the monotonically increasing function, one concludes that its positiveness is guaranteed.
+The argument is that one can write the integral with respect to $\tau$ over the region $(0, 1)$, that is, with the integration starting from zero.
+The extra factor on which the sine-function is multiplied is monotonically decreasing in this case, so the negative contribution coming from this function in the integral is now more suppressed as compared to its positive contribution.
+Considering the worse case, $\mbox{\ss}=0$, one can calculate the (\ref{potentstsarmoebulimganshem}) straightforwardly with the use of equation

 where the principal value $\mathcal{P}$ is understood in the sense of Hadamard \cite{Fox}